Frame of Mind (album)

-Frame of Mind is the second studio album by German singer Sandy Mölling.
+Frame of Mind is the second studio album by German singer Sandy.
 It was released by Starwatch Music on 26 May 2006 in German-speaking Europe, marking her debut with the label following her departure from Cheyenne Records in 2004.
-Taking her work further into the pop rock genre, Mölling worked with Kiko Masbaum and duo Alain Bertoni and Christian Hamm on most of the album.
-Frame of Mind debuted and peaked at number 53 on the German Albums Chart and produced the singles "Crash", a The Primitives cover, and "Living Without You".
+Further developing the pop rock direction of her debut, 2004's Unexpected, Sandy worked primarily with Kiko Masbaum on material for the album.
+Additional production was provided by Kent Larsson and production duo Alain Bertoni and Christian Hamm.

+Critical reception was mixed, with reviewers describing the album as "can be listened to really well," but ultimately noting that it contains "no long-lasting and particularly sophisticated songs," despite its blend of pop, soft rock, and ballad influences.
+Commercially, the album peaked at number 53 on the German Albums Chart and failed to chart elsewhere, a notable decline from Unexpected.
+The album produced the singles "Crash", a The Primitives cover, and "Living Without You".